alcideio/pipeline/google-cloudbuild/overview.md

 Alcide Advisor is an agentless Kubernetes audit, compliance and hygiene scanner that’s built to ensure a friciton free DevSecOps workflows.
 Alcide Advisor can be plugged early in the development process and before moving to production.

-With Alcide Advisor, a sample of security checks you can cover includes:
+With Alcide Advisor, the security checks you can cover includes:

 - Kubernetes infrastructure vulnerability scanning.
 - Hunting misplaced secrets, or excessive priviliges for secret access.